Cha Eun-woo

-Early life
+Early life and education

-Cha Eun-woo was born on March 30, 1997, in the city of Gunpo, Gyeonggi Province.
-He attended Suri Middle School and Suri High School before graduating from Hanlim Multi Art School in 2016.
-He studied at Sungkyunkwan University, majoring in performing arts.
+Cha was born on March 30, 1997, in Gunpo, South Korea.
+He has a younger brother.

+Cha attended Nungnae Elementary School, Suri Middle School, and Suri High School before graduating from Hanlim Multi Art School in 2016, focusing on broadcasting and entertainment in the acting arts department.
+He studied at Sungkyunkwan University, majoring in performing arts in the theater department.